Revolution of April 19, 1810: Formation of the First Republic

 Although the official objective of the Supreme Junta of Caracas was to defend the territory from a possible French invasion, the most prominent members had the intention of making Venezuela completely independent.
 This was done by sending diplomatic agents to the United States and the United Kingdom, forming secretariats of state, and calling for congressional elections.
 In addition, the junta took other revolutionary measures, such as representation to African descendants, abolition of the slave trade (but not slavery), and freedom of the press and commerce.

 On March 2, 1811, the General Congress of Venezuela was installed, replacing the Supreme Junta of Caracas.
-On July 5 of the same year, the Congress decides by an absolute majority of representatives (only one deputy opposed) for the declaration of Venezuela's independence, starting the First Republic of Venezuela.
+On July 5 of the same year, the Congress decided by an absolute majority of representatives (only one deputy opposed) for the declaration of Venezuela's independence, starting the First Republic of Venezuela.

 Legacy

 The revolution is conventionally noted as the beginning of Venezuela's struggle for independence.
 In the year 1909, the National Academy of Venezuelan History produced an agreement with fourteen considerations regarding the importance of the date, concluding that the revolution "constitutes the initial, definitive, and transcendental movement of Venezuelan emancipation."
 In contrast, historians such as David Bushnell and Germán Carrera Damas consider it only as the culmination in Venezuela of a larger crisis that involved the entire Spanish Empire.